-For the year ended December 31, 2022, Adjusted EBITDA Margin was 18% compared to 14% for the year ended December 31, 2021.
-The Adjusted EBITDA margin increase came from a significant increase in core revenue and slower growth in both general and administrative and employee compensation and benefits expenses.
+For the year ended December 31, 2023, Adjusted EBITDA Margin was 27% compared to 18% for the year ended December 31, 2022.
+The Adjusted EBITDA margin increase came from a significant increase in Core Revenue and slower growth in both employee compensation and benefits and general and administrative expenses.